Kernel internals providing services of delayed and periodic execution.

 |

-Fire scheduled event.
+Fire scheduled events.

-Will find and run scheduled event.
+Will find and run all scheduled events in given time interval.

 - Parameters